dux119-cmd/dfsmount/README.md

 - **Upper (writable):** an empty overlay directory that catches saves, settings, DRM files, and anything else the game writes at runtime.

-The archive is never touched.
-Everything the game changes lives only in the upper layer.

-Reaping is based purely on use, not on the launcher: the moment nothing has the mounted directory open (checked every `poll_interval`), dfsmount tears it down — whether or not the launcher is still running.
-So a game that outlives the launcher (common — Steam/Lutris often exit while the game keeps going) stays mounted until *it* exits, and a mount doesn't linger just because the launcher happens to still be open.

 ### Upgrading a game

-Sometimes you'll want to re-pack a game — after a game update, a mod install, or just to bake accumulated save data into a smaller image.
+If you've Sometimes you'll want to re-pack a game, r a game update, a mod install, or just to bake accumulated save data into a smaller image.
 That's what `repack` does: